BSidesMUC/www/index.md

 Check back here for more information, [follow us on twitter]({{ site.conference.twitter }}) and [join Discord]({{ site.conference.discord }}) to get the latest about our conference!

+{% include current_conference.html year=site.conference.archive.a2025 %}

-{% include current_conference.html year=site.conference.archive.a2024 %}
+{% include testimonial_row.html year=site.conference.archive.a2024 %}

 {% include testimonial_row.html year=site.conference.archive.a2023 %}